Scars to Your Beautiful

-"Scars to Your Beautiful" is a song recorded by Canadian singer and songwriter Alessia Cara.
-Def Jam Recordings and Universal Music Group serviced it to contemporary hit radio on July 26, 2016, as the third single from her debut studio album Know-It-All (2015) on November 13, 2015.
-A pop ballad, the song was written by Cara along with its producers Pop & Oak, Sebastian Kole, and DJ Frank E.
+"Scars to Your Beautiful" is a song recorded by Canadian singer-songwriter Alessia Cara.
+Def Jam Recordings and Universal Music Group serviced it to contemporary hit radio on July 26, 2016, as the third single from her debut studio album, Know-It-All (2015).
+A synth-pop ballad, the song was recorded in 2015 at Glenwood Place Studios, based in Burbank, California, and was written by Cara herself, alongside the song's producers, Pop & Oak, Sebastian Kole, and DJ Frank E. Lyrically, the song is about body positivity.